Nigiri (The Best Nigiri Sushi Recipes)

 Sashimi vs Nigiri

 The difference between sashimi and nigiri comes down to the rice!
-Sashimi is just fresh slices of fish, while nigiri takes it a bit further by serving it atop rice.
+Sashimi is just fresh slices of fish, as seen in my Tuna Sashimi recipe, while nigiri takes it a bit further by serving it atop rice.
 Both are exceedingly easy to prepare.

-Since nigiri include rice, it’s officially considered “sushi”.
+Since it include rice, it’s officially considered “sushi”.
 Read up on the difference between Sushi vs. Sashimi and the different types of sushi.

 Overhead shot of sushi nigiri.